treeben77/rblx-open-cloud/docs/source/datastore.rst

         :returns: tuple[Union[:class:`str`, :class:`dict`, :class:`list`, :class:`int`, :class:`float`], :class:`rblx-open-cloud.EntryInfo`]
         :raises ValueError: The :class:`DataStore` doesn't have a scope and the key must be formatted as ``scope/key``
-        :raises rblx-open-cloud.InvalidToken: The token is invalid or doesn't have sufficent permissions to increment data store keys.
+        :raises rblx-open-cloud.InvalidKey: The token is invalid or doesn't have sufficent permissions to increment data store keys.
         :raises rblx-open-cloud.NotFound: The datastore or key does not exist
         :raises rblx-open-cloud.RateLimited: You're being rate limited by Roblox.
 Try again in a minute.
         :raises rblx-open-cloud.ServiceUnavailable: Roblox's services as currently experiencing downtime.